roushrsh/AIDA/README.md

 Select peptide/protein text input or FASTA input, then select the TMT label profile.

 Choose:
-Full build to generate all selected database-model columns. (recommended)
+-Full build to generate all selected database-model columns. (recommended)

-Score one model to apply a single selected model/version. (generate single features, which the user will have to merge later)
+-Score one model to apply a single selected model/version. (generate single features, which the user will have to merge later)

-Full build settings
+**Full build settings:**

 Set charge states, precursor mass range, reverse/decoy behavior, and optional methionine oxidation.
 It is recommended to leave all settings as is and provide only your peptide-protein list.